Milk Bottle Neck & Lip Styles

 The Belle Pre Bottle Company was chartered on December 27, 1901 although a Washington D. C. newspaper article on October 19, 1901 described this patented milk bottle and mentioned the company by name.
 The Belle Pre Bottle Company started to fire it's glass tank on October 30, 1902 and we have found Belle Pre Bottle Company advertisements for these notched milk bottles as early as December of 1904.
 In November of 1905 they took out large ads trying to sell these notched milk bottles (picture).
 They also advertised that they were the largest milk bottle factory in the world with an output of 2 rail car loads each day or a million milk bottles per month.
 Unfortunately the company was not successful and filed for bankruptcy in October of 1912.
 These notched milk bottles are very seldom seen.
 Based on their rarity it is unlikely that the Belle Pre Bottle Company produced as many milk bottles as they claimed.

 The Evergreen Dairy of Washington D.C. utilized these milk bottles.
 The dairy was owned by F. R. Horner who was also listed as an officer of the Belle Pre Bottle Company which made the milk bottles.
-We have also seen a milk bottle with this lip embossed H. M. Wright, Bristol, Pennsylvania.
+We have also seen milk bottles with this lip embossed H. M. Wright, Bristol, Pennsylvania and Cries & Co.
+Milk & Cream, Rockaway Beach.

 Picture of bottle lip courtesy of The Potomac Pontil, June 2003.